vboechat/tasks-crud/README.md

 You can see the API documentation at the [repository wiki](https://github.com/vboechat/tasks-crud/wiki).

+### Swagger

+You can enable swagger in the environment variable file by setting the `SWAGGER` variable to `true`.<br />
+Swagger will be available at the path `/api` by default, you can change this path by setting the `SWAGGER_PATH` variable.

 ## Environment Variables
 | Variable       | Description                 | Default   |
 |----------------|-----------------------------|-----------|